IsaacCheng9/machine-learning-in-chess/README.md

 #### Compiling pgn-extract

 1. Download the source code from the [pgn-extract website](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/).
-2. Open the terminal and navigate to the source code directory.
+2. Open the terminal and navigate to the source code directory for pgn-extract.
 3. Compile the program by running: `make`
 4. pgn-extract should now be compiled and ready to use via the `pgn-extract` file in the source code directory.